 The Cree School Board is governed by an elected Council of Commissioners that has the ultimate responsibility to provide preschool, elementary, and secondary education to the youth of Eeyou Istchee, community-based continuing education, and vocational training to adults, and supports Cree adults in their pursuit of post-secondary education.

 Sarah Pash holds a PhD in Educational Success for First Nations Students, a Master’s degree in Education focused on Community & Parent Involvement, and two Bachelor degrees as well as certificates at the post-secondary level.

-She was elected to the Office of Chairperson of the Cree School Board in July 2018 and officially sworn in in September 2018.
+She was elected to the Office of the Chairperson of the Cree School Board for two terms, one in July 2018 and the other in July 2021.